ludvig-sandh/Chirp/README.md

 [X] Add delay effect
 [X] Allow for saving and loading presets to files
-[X] Add built-in synth presets that user can select from [ ] Let user choose if the filter envelope applies to LP or HP cutoff [ ] Add LFOs that can be linked to oscillator pitch etc [ ] Add release as part of envelope setting
+[X] Add built-in synth presets that user can select from [X] Add LFOs that can be linked to oscillator pitch etc [ ] Add release as part of envelope setting
 [ ] Add curves for envelope settings
 [ ] Add UI elements next to envelopes that visually show their shape [ ] Add visual keyboard UI element in synth mode
-[ ] Add visual UI element that shows current waveform (?)
 [ ] Add visual UI element that shows spectrum
 [ ] Organize (and stick) windows to look amazing
 [ ] Test on mac and linux as well